 What are the causes of major incidents?

 In ITIL, a major “incident” is an event that causes significant damage and disruption to an organisation's IT operations or services.
 Major incidents are typically identified, characterised and prioritised by their impact, urgency and complexity.
 They require immediate and coordinated responses from IT teams to minimise the impact on business operations and restore services as quickly as possible.
+Effective ITIL release management can also help prevent such incidents.
 Several symptoms can lead to a significant Incident in ITIL.
 Some of them are as follows:

-b) Cybersecurity failure: Cyberattacks, data breaches, and other security incidents can cause significant damage to an organisation's IT infrastructure and can result in major incidents.
+b) Cyber Security failure: Cyberattacks, data breaches and other security incidents can cause significant damage to an organisation's IT infrastructure, which can result in major incidents.

-c) Failure due to natural disasters: Natural disasters such as earthquakes, floods, or fires can damage IT infrastructure and disrupt services and operations.
+c) Failure due to natural disasters: The forces of nature like earthquakes, hurricanes, or forests fires can heavily impact the IT network and degrade services of a business.

-d) Service provider failure: Service providers that support an organisation's IT structure and overall infrastructure can experience outages or other issues that can lead to major incidents.
+d) Service provider failure: Service providers that support an organisation's IT structure and overall infrastructure can experience outages or other issues, thereby leading to major incidents.

 ITIL Incident Management process

 The process of Incident Management comprises seven pre-defined steps.
-The flow of these steps are as follows:
+The flow of these steps is as follows:

 1) Incident identification